 Visit Las Vegas, a comprehensive online guide to the city from the Las Vegas Convention and Visitors Authority, also has gay listings.

 The Gay and Lesbian Community Center, at 401 S Maryland Pkwy, has a comprehensive calendar of events for local organizations.
-Sexual health clinics, film-club nights and social groups -- plus internet access at their cyber center, the Bronze Cafe, a lending library and more.
+Sexual health clinics, film-club nights and social groups -- plus internet access at their cyber center, a lending library, and more.

 The Sin Sity Sisters of Perpetual Indulgence, "dedicated to the promulgation of universal joy and the expiation of ...guilt" have events throughout the year.
-Check their site or look for them at the Fun Hog Ranch each each third Saturday of the month.
+Check their site or look for them at Oink Night at the Fun Hog Ranch each each third Saturday of the month.

 For locations and website links to businesses listed below, see our Las Vegas gay map & listings pages.